agroce/cs562w16/projects/hubbarsp/README.md

 | sql.py    |  379 |  282 |    218 |     19 |   29% |

 Only one function of `compat.py` was used in the main assertion for detecting bugs.
 So, the low coverage percentage for that file is to be expected.
-Considering that only two kinds of statements in a simplified version of standard SQL were tested, the other coverage results are impressive.
-The parts of `lexer.py` that were not covered seemed to be concerned with syntactic categories that were not included in the object language, e.g., aggregation functions.
+However, the low amount of code coverage for `lexer.py` and `sql.py` are not as easily justified.
+The lines of `lexer.py` that were not covered by the random tester were inspected manually and they seem to be concerned with syntactic categories that were not part of the object language, e.g., aggregation functions.
+This suggests that the low coverage for `lexer.py` and `sql.py` is related to the simplifications of the object language.

-## TSTL Experience
+## Remarks on TSTL

 Originally, the testing harness was designed for testing only `SELECT` statements.
-The testing harness was redesigned for testing both `SELECT` and `CREATE TABLE` statements.
-To accommodate testing both `SELECT` and `CREATE TABLE` statements with the same test harness, the grammar defining `SELECT` statements was simplified further and the grammar defining `CREATE TABLE` statements was added, see grammars above.
+The testing harness was later redesigned for testing both `SELECT` and `CREATE TABLE` statements.
+To accommodate testing both `SELECT` and `CREATE TABLE` statements with the same test harness, the grammar defining `SELECT` statements was further simplified and the grammar defining `CREATE TABLE` statements was added.
 This means that both pools and actions had to be changed in the test harness definition.
 However, the main assertion used for detecting bugs was not changed because it is both simple and accurate.

-I believe that the decision to design the test harness for testing complete SQL statements was a mistake and that it should have been designed for testing smaller syntactic categories in SQL.
+In hindsight, I believe that the decision to design the test harness for testing complete SQL statements was a mistake.
+I believe that running the random tester on a test harness that was designed for testing smaller syntactic categories in SQL would have lead to higher code coverage.

 In principle, TSTL should be suitable for defining a test harness that builds and tests complete SQL statements.
 However, it can be difficult to define the pools and actions necessary for efficient test generation.
 Complete SQL statements are syntactically complicated.
 This means a test harness that builds and tests complete SQL statements must have many different actions that correspond to production rules in the grammar, which means any test generated by the test harness must consist of a correctly ordered sequence of these actions.
 If the tests are being generated randomly, then the probability of generating such a sequence could be low.

 I used two approaches to ensure efficient test generation: